Master of Fine Arts (MFA)

 Application to this program

-The Department of Art and Art History has an entirely online application system.
+The School of Art, Art History & Design has an entirely online application system.
 The application for the MFA in Studio Art has three parts.
 Due to a waiting period between parts one and two, the application will require several days to complete.